On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Abstract

 \section{Abstract}

 The theory of slow invariant manifolds (SIMs) is the foundation of various model-order reduction techniques for dissipative dynamical systems with multiple time-scales, e.g. in chemical kinetic models.
-Many existing SIM approximation methods are not formulated covariantly, i.e. in terms of tensorial constructions.
-Here we demonstrate a route how some ideas behind existing approximation approaches, the stretching based diagnostics (SBD) and the flow curvature method (FCM), can be exploited for the construction of intrinsically coordinate-free differential geometric SIM approximation.
+The construction of SIMs and many approximation methods exploit the restrictive requirement of an explicit time-scale separation parameter.
+Most of those methods are also not formulated covariantly, i.e. in terms of tensorial constructions.
+We propose an intrinsically coordinate-free differential geometric approximation criterion approximating normally attracting invariant manifolds (NAIMs).
+We translate some ideas behind existing approximation approaches, the stretching based diagnostics (SBD) and the flow curvature method (FCM) to tensors of Riemannian geometry, specifically to spacetime curvature in extended phase space.
 For that purpose we derive from flow-generating smooth vector fields a metric tensor such that the original dynamical system is a geodesic flow on a Riemannian manifold.
-Within this framework we provide new geometric formulations of a SIM approximation criterion accordingly and demonstrate its application to test models.
+We apply the resulting method to test models.